 - Spouse/partner of eligible participant may also receive meals regardless of age

 - Unable to obtain and prepare your own meals and have no other adult able to do so

 Meals are provided on a donation basis.
 No eligible person will be denied a meal because of inability to make a donation.

 Funding for the Home Delivered Meal Program is provided by Title III (Older Americans Act), local funds and participant donations.

 Each meal will provide a minimum of 1/3 of the recommended daily nutrition for an adult.
 Each menu is reviewed and approved by a registered dietitian.
 Meals must provide adequate calcium, vitamins A and C, protein, fat, and carbohydrates.
 The fat and salt content of each meal is also closely monitored.
-Monthly menus can be found in our ADRC Newsletter.
-Click on the link at the bottom of this page to see this month's newsletter and menu.
+The monthly menu can be found in our ADRC Newsletter and is provided below.
+The Alternative meal choice is only available at the dining sites and not for home delivered meals.